duglin/helloworld/README.md

 increase the load on the app it'll cause one instance of the app to be created for each client we have generating requests.

-It will also print part of the `K_REVISION` environment variable so we can see which revision number of our app we're hitting.
+The app will print part of the `K_REVISION` environment variable so we can see which revision number of our app we're hitting.

 If you look in the `Makefile` you'll see how I built and pushed it